 The other problem plaguing the garden world is websites who make up gardening advice to try and gain viral traffic.
 We all crave easy answers but sometimes there just aren’t any.
 Bottom line, gardening is not magic: and there are far too many garden myths circulating out there.
 The harm comes when new gardeners get bad advice, struggle, and give up.

 Some of these databases (listed below) are helpful for identifying specific species and cultivars.
 There are also resources for identifying weeds and learning about invasive species.
 Every growing zone faces struggles and it is important to know which plants to avoid and encourage in your area.

 I have listed some main databases I rely on for Canada and the United States.
 If you are looking for something specific to your region (there are hundreds more online), university extension offices (link below) are a great place to start.
 If they do not have the information you need, they can often direct you to someone who can.

 This said, there are not perfect sources for factual information—in gardening or anything.
-Do you homework, be skeptical, question everything!—and happy gardening.
+We’re in the early days of science and understanding how our world works.
+Do you homework, be skeptical, question everything!—learn from your experience, and happy gardening.

 - All Plants | National Gardening Association Plants Database (US)

 - All Plants | USDA Natural Resources Conservation Service (US)